andrew henderson menu

 Introduced in 2009, Portugal’s Non-Habitual Resident (NHR) tax regime offered significant tax benefits for foreign residents, making it particularly appealing to high-net-worth individuals.

-While the program changed in January, 2024 to what the government is calling ‘NHR 2.0’, the flat 20% tax rate on certain Portuguese-source incomes and tax exemptions on most foreign-source incomes for the first ten years still apply.
+While the program changed in January 2024 to what the government is calling ‘NHR 2.0’, the flat 20% tax rate on certain Portuguese-source incomes and tax exemptions on most foreign-source incomes for the first ten years still apply.

 That is, however, only if you meet the requirements.
+You can learn more about this in our more detailed guide to the NHR ending.

 If you do not qualify for Portugal’s NHR scheme (and, honestly, even if you do), you might find that taxes are higher than in the US or other countries.

-Other low-tax countries in Europe offer more favourable tax rates and schemes so, if you make more than €2 million annually, you likely have better options.
+Other low-tax countries in Europe offer more favourable tax rates and schemes, so if you make more than €2 million annually, you likely have better options.

 Taxes in Portugal